v-tach/Thesis/Thesis Outline/ThesisDraft 20150410.md

-Risk of Bias Tool (Within Studies) (# 12)
+### Risk of Bias Tool (Within Studies) (# 12)

 Randomized controlled trials will be assessed using the Cochrane Risk of Bias Tool.
 Cohort studies will be assessed using the SIGN tool for cohort studies[23].
 Each study will also be rated according to the GRADE guidelines.
 There will be a standardized data form that will be used by each reviewer.
 (Appendix 4).
 Each relevant article will be critically appraised  by two reviewers, independently.
 Disagreements will be resolved through concensus, and where this is not possible, a third reviewer will be consulted.

-Summary Measures to Include (# 13)
+### Summary Measures to Include (# 13)
 The main summary measure will be the patient’s assessment of whether they have had enough medication to treat their pain.

+How can we assess if a treatment gives adequate pain relief?

+The obvious way to do it is to ask the patient if there pain is better.

+So, an outcome such as "patient says no need for further analgesia" would be optimum, as long as there is some acknowledgement that patient concerns such as fear of becoming addicted, not being a bother to ED staff, or fear of oversedation have been addressed.

+Notably, studies of the minimum detectible change in the Visual Analogue Scale (VAS) have used patient statements like "a little better" as the gold standard by which the minimal detectible change is defined.
+But the minimal detectible change that is found in these studies is a statistical artefact that is reified: for any individual patient the number of millimetres on the VAS may or may not apply to their case.

+So why use the VAS.
+It sets a numerical value which is easier to manipulate statistically, it can be treated as a continuous outcome.

+Do patients really want to feel a little better?
+Most want to feel a lot better, and to feel that they have had enough medication.
+What score on the VAS reflects this?
+One study found that on average an change of 30 mm on the VAS corresponded to patients saying that they felt that they had adequate analgesia, but again this is a reification of a number: the ultimate standard for an individual patient is that they feel they are better, not that they hit the 30 mm target.

  Secondary measures will be rates of adverse events.

-Synthesis Methods (# 14)
+### Methods of Analysis (# 14)

 There will be a Summary of Findings Table as recommended by the GRADE guidelines.
 If there are enough studies to do a meta-analysis the heterogeneity of the studies will be assessed using I-squared.
 A random effects meta-analysis will be done, as it is anticipated that the studies will have a heterogenous mix of patients, a heterogenous mix of acutely painful conditions,  and a heterogenous mix of comparison treatments.

-Risk[25] of Bias Across Studies (# 15)
+### Risk[25] of Bias Across Studies (# 15)

 The GRADE items relative to risk of bias across studies, inconsistency and publication bias, will be assessed.

-Additional Analyses (# 16)
+### Additional Analyses (# 16)
 Subgroups that will be analysed include:
 1. prehospital and emergency department studies
 2. adult and pediatric patients